spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/export-cluster-definition.md

 ## Export Cluster Definition with Palette API

-If you don't have a AMC64 machine, or you do not want to download and use the Palette Edge CLI, you can still export cluster definitions using the Palette API.
+If you do not have an AMD64 machine, or you do not want to download and use the Palette Edge CLI, you can still export cluster definitions using the Palette API.

 ### Prerequisites